tijko/shadow/README.md

 file.
 This base class sets up a linux netlink connection that handles the communication of the processes input/output.

-#### setup

-Run the setup file with the `install` argument to install the shadow module:

-    python setup.py install

-Once installed, you can import `shadow` and/or `Profile`:

     >>> from shadow.shadow import Profile
     >>>
     >>> p = Profile(321) #321 being a valid pid
     >>>

+#### setup

+Run the setup file from a terminal with the `install` argument to install the shadow module:

+    python setup.py install